oddbird/oddleventy/content/blog/2025/anchor-position-validity.md

 something with absolute positioning, it is positioned relative to its containing block.

+{{ embed.codepen(
+  id='NPKyRPm',
-{{ embed.codepen( id='NPKyRPm', title='Containing box for absolutely positioned
+  title='Containing box for absolutely positioned element', user='jamessw', height=300
-  element', user='jamessw', height=300 ) }}
+) }}

 If you use percentages to define widths and heights, these are calculated relative to the element's containing block.

 To figure out an element's containing block, find the ancestor element that the element's position and size are relative to.
-If the element is fixed position, the containing block can be the viewport.
+This is dependent on the element's `position` value, so for example, if the element is fixed position, the containing block can be the viewport, or if the element is relative position, the containing block could be generated by an ancestor `<li>` element.

 I've found MDN's guide on [Identifying the containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block#identifying_the_containing_block) a helpful resource to unravel the containing block.

-## Potential solutions
+## Ways to make this easier

 Troubleshooting why an anchor is not found is not fun or easy.
 Anchor Positioning is in its early days, but as adoption grows, I hope we can find ways